fatih-ozdal/Raytracer/blog/hw2/episode2.md

 ### 7) Two Berserkers
 **Render Time:** 0.417s
 The original berserker image is rendered correctly.
 I couldn't find why this one wasn't.
 Hopefully I will by the next post.
-Also I believe a some images below are wrong due to the same bug.
+Also I believe some images below are wrong due to the same bug.

 ![two_berserkers](my_outputs/two_berserkers.png)